Putting academic skills into practice

 response to the needs of populations.

-Louvain Coopération benefits from useful expertise in various fields.
+We benefit from useful expertise in various fields.
 Combining this expertise allows us to provide a sustainable response to problems encountered by local populations.

-In the DRC, micro-entrepreneurs have adapted their fishing techniques to preserve fry and thus promote sustainable fishing.
+For example, in Madagascar, micro-entrepreneurs have adapted their fishing techniques to preserve fry and thus promote sustainable fishing.
 Other local actors have invested in tree planting to reduce soil erosion and preserve their environment.